1962 I am born in Leamington Spa, Warwickshire, and emerge from the womb saying, ‘Someone lead me to cake.’

 2018 Tony Collins, Commissioning Editor for SPCK Publishing, suggests I write a funny memoir, based on my years in teaching.

 Right now?
-The funny memoir got written and is being published by SPCK on 21 May 2020.
+The funny memoir got written and was published by SPCK in May 2020.
 It's called 'Miss, What Does Incomprehensible Mean?' and there are approximately 103 links on the website which will enable you to buy it.
 Here's another one, just in case